Tetrakern/fictioneer/CUSTOMIZE.md

 /**
  * Overwrites the chapter list item string with a prefixed title *
+ * Note: Warning, this replaces the complete string and should be
+ * executed early in case there are more, less extreme filters.
+ *
  * @since x.x.x
  *
  * @param string  $item  Original HTML string